fatihunlu/KafkaExamples/README.md

 # KafkaDemo: Understanding Kafka

-This project demonstrates a simple Kafka producer and consumer implementation using the **Confluent.Kafka** library.
+This project demonstrates a simple Kafka producer and consumer implementation using Confluent.Kafka library.
-It includes features for creating, deleting, listing topics, sending messages, and consuming them.
+It includes functionality for creating, deleting, and listing topics, as well as sending and consuming messages.
 The code provides a practical example of working with Kafka in a .NET application.